scikit-learn/administrative/sprint_paris_2013/proposal.rst

 Scikit-learn Paris 2013 sprint funding
 ========================================

 This document serves to organize and motivate funding for the `scikit-learn` international sprint that will be held in Paris, Jul 22-28 2013.
+In short, Scikit-learn is an easy-to-use and general purpose machine learning toolbox written in Python.
+It provides state-of-the-art implementations of many well known machine learning algorithms, while maintaining an easy-to-use interface tightly integrated with the Python language.
+The development of this toolbox only started at the beginning of 2010, but in only a few years, the project has grown to a mature world wide opensource project.
+More than 50 developers have done non trivial contributions, 28 have contributed in the last 4 months and more than 44000 lines of code have been written.

+International sprints are a crucial part in helping scikit-learn be a state of the art, well maintained dynamic project.
+The last international sprint (Granada, Spain, 2011) has had a striking effects on the quality of the code [1]_, and us integrate new developpers (Andy Mueller, now release manager,  Jake Vanderplas, Gilles Louppe...)
+The next international sprint will take place in Paris, from the 22nd to the 28th of July [2]_: your sponsorship helps keeping the sprint affordable for young and talented contributors.
+If you are interested in funding, please contact us at any time.

 .. contents::